North Carolina Highway 192: Future

-A project has been proposed since at least 1991 by NCDOT and the city of Winston-Salem to construct a four-lane, limited-access boulevard from the terminus of the proposed NC 192 at I-40 to US 421 (Salem Parkway) at Exit 8.
+A project has been proposed since at least 1991 by NCDOT and the city of Winston-Salem to construct a four-lane, limited-access boulevard from the terminus of the proposed NC 192 at I-40 to US 421 (Salem Parkway) at Exit 230 (former Business 40 Exit 8).
 The road would feature a landscaped median and a parallel bicycle and pedestrian trail.
 The project has been called the US 311 Connector or the I-74 Connector.
 While it appears on planning maps on the Winston-Salem 2040 Metro Transportation Plan, it is not listed in the plan and no longer appears in the NCDOT State Transportation Improvement Program (STIP).
 Originally intended as an extension of the US 311 freeway, the connector would serve as an extension of NC 192, though official plans have not mentioned its designation since the truncation of US 311 to downtown Winston-Salem.

 Exit list

 The entire route is in Forsyth County.
-The future exit numbers of the proposed route are unknown.
+The future exit numbers of the proposed route are known.